-The Brandywine School District: Redistricting Issues and Options boundary to the south.
-A portion of the current Brandywine boundary in the City of Wilmington is adjacent to the area in which the students currently served by the Colonial School District are living (see figure above).
+The WEAC final report recommends that the Brandywine School District continue to serve students in the City of Wilmington, and does not recommend any change of that district's boundaries.
+At a presentation to the Brandywine School Board on September 21, 2015, members of the Commission requested that the district consider expanding its district boundary to the south.
+A portion of the current Brandywine boundary in the City of Wilmington is adjacent to the area in which the students currently served by the Colonial School District are living (see Figure 26 above).
 The Brandywine School District was invited by the Commission to consider changing its boundary to serve those City of Wilmington students now in the Colonial School District.
 The Brandywine School Board did review this option at a board workshop.
 No formal communication has been received by the Commission from the Brandywine School Board about this option, although informal support was expressed for the Colonial School District's resolution to keep its current boundaries and students in the City of Wilmington.

-No further action is expected by the Brandywine School District at this time, given that conversations are underway with the Colonial School District to consider a number of options.
-Under any circumstances, the Brandywine School District is expected to continue to serve students in the City of Wilmington.
+On November 16, 2015, the Brandywine School Board voted 5-2 to confirm its commitment continue to serve students in the City of Wilmington within its current boundaries.